piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

 ### Seasonality Detection, Seasonality Removal and Comparing Prices
 * The code for the second and third tasks: [Tasks Two and Three](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/seasonality%20detection%2C%20deseasonalising%20and%20comparing%20prices.ipynb)

-#### "Any predictable change or pattern in a time series that recurs or repeats over a one-year period can be said to be seasonal."
+#### "Any predictable change or pattern in a time series that recurs or repeats over a specific period can be said to be seasonal."
 In order to detect seasonality in a time series, the signal needs to be broken down into trend, seasonality and the residue.
 In case of an additive seasonality, the signal is the summation of trend, seasonality and residue; and in case of multiplicative seasonality, the signal is the product of the three components.
 <img src="seasonal_decompose.png" class="img-responsive" alt="">
 The function `identify_seasonality` takes in two inputs, `APMC` and `Commodity`, and displays the type of seasonality that is present in the signal for the corresponding APMC and Commodity.
 It also decomposes the signal into its 3 components and plots them.
 Two use cases are given below in the form of a gif.